Alejandro Carrascosa: Early life

-Search for the Ocampo Paper
+Search for the Ocampo paper

 Though he was denied a scholarship, through hard work and brutal frugality Carrascosa was able to attend classes at the University of Buenos Aires beginning in 1919.
 In the third year of pursuing a degree in law, Carrascosa's appreciation of poetry led him to join a meeting of the artist's group, the Ultraistas.

 Though he was not published in the group's Proa or Prisma, he became a quiet and steady presence within the group, where he met such literary figures as Jorge Luis Borges, Ricardo Molinari, and Ramón Wanlass.
 Borges' grandfather had been a member of the Buenos Aires Army and had fought alongside Carrascosa's grandfather in the Battle of Pavón (1861).
 Though this likely would have been a source of amity between the two men, in an excerpt from one of Carrascosa's few surviving journals dated February 21, 1922, Alejandro wrote:

-"Jorge, the shy one, and I spoke [...] of our grandfathers and of our shared inheritance [...] of faded glory.
-He fears not living up to the romantic image of his ancestors.
-I feel no fear, no shame.
-I only feel called to vindicate my blood and to regain the power of my heritage."

 Carrascosa told his artist friends about his great-grandfather's wealth and about the letter that Ocampo had conceivably signed guaranteeing the family's rights to the land.
 One of these friends informed Carrascosa that there was a large collection of historical documents from the time of the revolution that was kept in the archives of the old Jesuit library at the University of Córdoba.
 There is no record of this collection, but Carrascosa borrowed money and traveled to Córdoba on the friend's advice.

 Though he doubted that possession of this letter would return the land rights to his family, Carrascosa believed that he had a familial right to the paper itself, which would be of value.
 Also, he hoped the letter might improve the family's position in society.

 Carrascosa returned to Buenos Aires a month later, disillusioned and depressed.
 Not only had he not found the letter, but in the archives he had found no evidence at all of his great-grandfather Antonio Ruiz Saavedra.
 He told this to his friends, and one of them suggested that he check the National Library in Buenos Aires, where their connections would allow him to search the archive in depth.

 In the National Library, the only paper Carrascosa found which included his great-grandfather's name was about a supply ship, the San Nicolás, which had disappeared in 1807 on the way up river to Corrientes, a city 600 miles north of Buenos Aires and nearly as far from Córdoba.
 At the time Corrientes was repelling a British invasion and the San Nicolás, carrying rations and wages for the city's garrison, was supposedly sunk long before reaching its destination.
 Antonio Ruiz Saavedra, Alejandro's great-grandfather, was listed as one of the few survivors.